 Some coursework take place at the spectacular Las Cruces Biological Station in San Vito, located in southern Costa Rica.
 This field station is the ideal location to introduce students to some of the grand challenges in the field of global health: migration, achieving universal health care coverage, impeding environmental degradation, and accommodating demographic and epidemiological transitions.
 Students will also engage with various non-governmental organizations that work hand-in-hand with the Ngöbe-Buglé indigenous people.

 Another highlight of this portion of the program will be a visit to the Osa Peninsula, which is home to approximately 50% of all animal and plant species in the country, representing 3% of the world’s biodiversity.
 Students will learn about species native to the region as well as the importance of involving local communities in conservation efforts that improve health and wellbeing.

 The final 8-10 weeks will take place, virtually, from the comfort of your home.

 Las Cruces Field Station

-The Global Health Innovation Certificate is a 12-credit, five course graduate certificate program that takes place during a 10-week living and learning experience in Costa Rica.
-Although the certificate is considered a semester-long program, the entirety of each course will be taught in-person during the 10-week experience in Costa Rica.
+The Global Health Innovation Certificate is a 12-credit, five course graduate certificate program that takes place during a 6-week living and learning experience in Costa Rica.
+Although the certificate is considered a semester-long program, the entirety of each course will be taught in-person during the 6-week experience in Costa Rica.
 Some orientation and assignments will take place in an online format (which will be available in Costa Rica).
-The program will launch in Fall 2020 with exact travel dates TBD.
-Learn more about the program objectives and course descriptions.
-Learn more about the program objectives and course descriptions.

 Housing and transportation within Costa Rica will be arranged by the Graduate School.